Nagasaki45/backchannel/README.md

 # Automated backchannel behaviour

-This work is part of my UnsocialVR project (TODO reference).
+This work is part of my [UnsocialVR project](https://github.com/Nagasaki45/UnsocialVR).
 Here, I'm using the ICT Rapport Datasets to learn backchannel behaviours, and build a model to generate similar active listening responses in automated agents.

 ## Getting started